 - can turn the key – but the car won’t start;

 - intermittent ignition key faults.

 If the EIS unit becomes faulty, the “Turn & Start” function will be de-activated and the module will be locked for security purposes.
 This will stop the vehicle from starting.
-It is very unfortunate but also a very common problem as there are many reasons as to why these units are failing – most are due to human error.
+It is unfortunate but also a very common problem as there are many reasons why these units fail – most are due to human error.
 Some of the most common reasons are listed below:

 - Jump starting whilst the key is inserted;